scherbatsky-jr/scribe-compiler/README.md

 This document outlines the syntax of a simple programming language using Backus-Naur Form (BNF) notation.
 This language supports basic arithmetic operations, printing, variable assignment, conditionals, and loops.

 ## Feature list
-- dynamic typing
+- Dynamic typing (Int, Float and Boolean supported)
-- precedence of operators
+- Precedence of operators
-- if-else-then statement
+- If-else-then statement
-- boolean operation
+- Boolean operation
+- Relational Operations (Greater than, greater or equal to, less than, less than or equal to, equal to, not equal to)
-- while loop
+- While loop

 ## Terminals